insilichem/garleek/docs/tutorials.rst

     torsion   6   2    37   37        0.0  0.0 1   12.0 180.0 2     0.0   0.0 3
     torsion   1   6    2    37        1.05 0.0 1    7.5 180.0 2    -0.2   0.0 3

 Should you need more atom types, you can define those in your KEY file and provide that as the ``--ff`` value instead of a generic PRM file.
-For example, if you want to use the Amber99 forcefield with an aluminium atom, you should include two changes:
+For example, if you want to use the Amber99 force field with an aluminium atom, you should include two changes:

-- The ``-ff`` should be a KEY file with the amber forcefield loaded with the ``parameters`` keyword and a new atom definition for the aluminium ion with an atom type id of your choice.
+- The ``-ff`` should be a KEY file with the amber force field loaded with the ``parameters`` keyword and a new atom definition for the aluminium ion with an atom type id of your choice.
 Let's say ``5000``.
 Van der Waals data should be added as well for that atom type id.
 - The ``--types`` file should list a line with ``13 5000``, where ``13`` is the Al atomic number and ``5000`` is the Tinker atom type.
 You an use any atom type label in the original Gaussian file (ie, ``Al-ALX``), but since Garleek will try to use the atomic number if the atom type label (``ALX``) cannot be found in the ``--types`` file, using the atomic number (``13``) works just fine as a generic fallback.

 Specific details for biomolecules
 ---------------------------------

-When biomolecules are involved in a QM/MM calculation, protein-specific forcefields are needed.
-Fortunately, TINKER `provides several forcefields <https://dasher.wustl.edu/tinker/distribution/params/>`_ that fall in this category:
+When biomolecules are involved in a QM/MM calculation, protein-specific force fields are needed.
+Fortunately, TINKER `provides several force fields <https://dasher.wustl.edu/tinker/distribution/params/>`_ that fall in this category:

 - AMBER 94, 96, 98, 99, 99SB
 - AMOEBABIO & AMOEBAPRO